How to Think About Your Values: Advance Care Planning

 While a doctor or a lawyer will ask you if you have an advance directive (e.g. living will), the conversation about your advance care wishes should truly start at home.

 Completing an advance directive form isn’t about medical treatments or legal rights.
-It’s about making you the decision maker and sharing your values about what makes your life worth living.
+It’s about making sure that if you are too sick, the doctors choose the treatments that focus on what is important to you.

 There are no right or wrong choices.
 What matters most is that you have taken the time to make choices and explain them to your loved ones.